Loading figure…

 Sign in to cast a vote.

-Chris Murphy is pro-choice and has described the overturning of Roe v.
-Wade as a "disaster."
-He advocates for legal access to abortion without restrictions and has supported measures to ensure funding for family planning clinics.
+Chris Murphy is pro-choice and has expressed strong opposition to restrictions on abortion access.
+He called the overturning of Roe v.
+Wade a "disaster" and advocates for legal access to abortion without restrictions.

-Chris Murphy is pro-choice and has described the overturning of Roe v.
-Wade as a "disaster."
-He advocates for legal access to abortion without restrictions and has supported measures to ensure funding for family planning clinics.
+Chris Murphy is pro-choice and has expressed strong opposition to restrictions on abortion access.
+He called the overturning of Roe v.
+Wade a "disaster" and advocates for legal access to abortion without restrictions.

 Murphy advocates for federal action to cut emissions and has expressed support for policies that promote renewable energy and environmental protection.
 He has criticized the influence of oil and gas companies on energy policy.